ItsShriks/Collective_Robotics/Assignments/CRA1/README.md

 # Collaborative Robotics Sheet 1 – Ghanekar Nakhye

-DLRV01_Environment_Setup_files
+📌 Overview

-## Overview
+This project addresses Task Sheet 1 of the **Collective Robotics** course for Summer Semester 2025 of MAS, under the supervision of **Prof. Dr. Javad Ghofrani.**

-This project addresses Task Sheet 1 of the **Collaborative Robotics** course for Summer Semester 2025, under the supervision of **Prof. Dr. Javad Ghofrani**.
-The  Objectives are:
+The objectives are:

-- Get acquainted with scaling of response times
+1. Get acquainted with scaling of response times
-- Investigate a method to synchronize an asynchronous swarm
+2. Investigate a method to synchronize an asynchronous swarm
-- Experience inuence of swarm connectivity/swarm density
+3. Experience influence of swarm connectivity/swarm density

 ---

-## Requirements
+## ⚙️ Requirements

 Make sure the following dependencies are installed: